Fees and Frequently Asked Questions

 -

-When you use insurance, therapists are often required to provide a mental health diagnosis and submit detailed clinical notes to justify treatment.
-This means that your private information—like the reasons you’re seeking therapy or some details of sessions—may be accessible to your insurance provider.
-In contrast, self-pay keeps your care entirely confidential between you and your therapist.
+When you use insurance, therapists are required to provide a mental health diagnosis and submit clinical documentation to justify treatment.
+This means that some of your private information — including reasons for seeking therapy, symptoms, treatment goals, and aspects of sessions — may be accessible to your insurance provider.
+In contrast, self-pay keeps your care confidential between you and your therapist.

 Whether you choose to use insurance or pay privately, I’m happy to talk with you about what feels right for your situation.
-The most important thing is that you get the care you need in a way that feels safe and sustainable.
+The most important thing is that you receive care in a way that feels supportive, sustainable, and aligned with your needs.

 Don’t see the answer to your question?
 Ready to get started?